Childeric III: Family

 Although he was certainly a descendant of Clovis II, the identity of Childeric's father is uncertain.
 He may have been either the son of Chilperic II or Theuderic IV.
 It is possible, however, that his descent from Clovis II cannot now be traced.
-Earlier scholarship tended treat him as a son of Theuderic IV, but more recent scholarship has preferred Chilperic II based on the arguments of Eugen Ewig.
+Earlier scholarship tended to treat him as a son of Theuderic IV, but more recent scholarship has preferred Chilperic II based on the arguments of Eugen Ewig.

 In a forged charter attributed to Childeric, he refers to Theuderic IV as his parens (Late Latin relative), which has been taken as evidence that he was not his son.
 Martina Hartmann, however, argues that a 9th- or 10th-century forger would not necessarily have followed Merovingian terminological conventions and may have used the word in its classical sense of 'father'.

 In another document, Childeric III describes Theuderic IV's father, Dagobert III, as his sobrinus (cousin) while confirming the latter's grant of immunity to the cathedral of Le Mans and is rights in Ardin.
 This document, however, has been tampered with and may be an outright forgery made in connection with the Le Mans forgeries.

 The Deeds of the Abbots of Fontenelle, a chronicle of Fontenelle Abbey (Saint-Wandrille) written after 833, quotes several Merovingian charters.
 One from the abbacy of Hugh is dated to "the eleventh year of King Theuderic, father of Childeric, the latest king of the Merovingian line".
 The charters in the Deeds are generally considered reliable.
 One Frankish regnal list, known from a 10th-century manuscript from the abbey of Saint-Denis, contains the comment "Theuderic [IV] fathered Childeric [III], who was placed in the monastery of Saint-Bertin".

 Naming customs do not favour one thesis over another, since Childeric may have been named after his grandfather (Childeric II, father of Chilperic II) or else may have named his own son, Theuderic, after his father (Theuderic IV).
 If he was a son of Chilperic, he must have been born during his father's reign (715–721), since his father was a monk before that; if a son of Theuderic, he must have been born later, since Theuderic was only born in the years 712–715.
 Theuderic was probably married at the age of about fifteen, as was typical for Merovingians.